-Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.
+Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.\

-Under current law, federal net operating losses (NOLs) incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs is limited to 80% of taxable income.
-It is uncertain if and to what extent various states will conform to federal tax laws.
+Under current law, federal net operating losses (NOLs) incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOL carryforwards in a taxable year is limited to 80% of taxable income in such year.
 As of December 31, 2023, we had accumulated federal and state NOL carryforwards of approximately \$168.0 million, and \$262.4 million, respectively.
 Of the total federal NOL carryforwards, approximately \$78.4 million were generated after January 1, 2018, and therefore do not expire under current law but can only be utilized to offset 80% of future taxable income.
 The remaining federal NOL carryforwards of \$89.6 million will begin to expire in 2033, and state tax loss carryforwards continue to expire.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change in its equity ownership value over a three-year period, the corporation's ability to use its pre-change NOL and research credit carryforwards may be subject to substantial limitations, which could cause U.S. federal income taxes to be paid earlier than would be paid if such limitations were not in effect and could cause NOL carryforwards to expire unused.
+Similar rules may apply under state tax laws.
+In addition, there may be other limitations under state law on our ability to utilize NOL carryforwards, including temporary suspensions or other limitations on the use of NOL carryforwards to offset taxable income.
 We believe we experienced at least one ownership change that significantly reduced our ability to utilize our pre-2018 NOL and research credit carryforwards before they expire.
 Additionally, future ownership changes under Section 382 may also limit our ability to fully utilize any remaining tax benefits.